chartjs/Chart.js/README.md

 Before submitting an issue or a pull request to the project, please take a moment to look over the [contributing guidelines](https://github.com/nnnick/Chart.js/blob/master/CONTRIBUTING.md) first.

+For support using Chart.js, please post questions with the [`chartjs` tag on Stack Overflow](http://stackoverflow.com/questions/tagged/chartjs).

 ## License

 Chart.js is available under the [MIT license](http://opensource.org/licenses/MIT).